-The land use assumptions discussed in Section 2, Project Description indicate that anticipated future growth of the SOIA Area could require the provision of additional electrical facilities and gas pipeline facilities to meet service demands.
-SMUD and PG&E would remain the logical electrical and natural gas service provider within the SOIA Area.
+The land use assumptions discussed in Section 2, Project Description indicate that future growth of the SOIA Area could require the provision of additional electrical facilities and gas pipeline facilities to meet service demands.
+SMUD and PG&E would remain the logical electrical and natural gas service providers within the SOIA Area.

 Since there are no immediate land use changes, there would be no direct additional energy demands.
 However, future urbanization within the SOIA Area would increase energy demands.
 Future development would be required to comply with existing state statutes and regulations related to energy conservation, such as Title 24 and the new Green Building Code.
 This would ensure that future development would not result in the inefficient or wasteful use of energy.
+Specific, detailed analysis of potential energy consumption resulting from indirect growth within the SOIA Area would be speculative at this time.
 In addition, Section 6, Other CEQA Considerations, found the project would not result in inefficient, wasteful, or unnecessary energy requirements.
 Therefore, impacts would be less than significant.

-No mitigation is necessary.
+Mitigation Measures No mitigation is required.